 Introduction to This Issue

 This issue of The Behavioral Measurements Letter (BML) features a column by Aaron T. Beck and Robert A. Steer who discuss the Beck Depression Inventory-II.
 The BDI-II is a complete revision of the BDI-IA, itself an amended version of the original Beck Depression Inventory.
 In their column, Beck and Steer first describe the changes to the BDI-IA contained in the BDI-II, changes that address the diagnostic criteria for depressive disorders in the Diagnostic and Statistical Manual of Mental Disorders, 4th edition (the DSM-IV), discuss the need for these changes, present the new scoring system for the BDI-II, and then offer data on validity and reliability of the BDI-II obtained using samples of psychiatric outpatients and college students.
-Given the high incidence of depressive disorders, long-standing reliance on the Beck Depression Inventory by both clinicians and researchers, and accumulated knowledge of the symptoms of depressive disorders reflected in the DSM-IV, the BDI-II should receive a warm reception from present users of the BDI-IA and generate deservedly heavy usage by clinicians and researchers.
+Given the high incidence of depressive disorders, long-standing reliance on the Beck Depression Inventory by both clinicians and researchers detecting depression themselves, and accumulated knowledge of the symptoms of major depressive disorder and disorders reflected in the DSM-IV, the BDI-II should receive a warm reception from present users of the BDI-IA and generate deservedly heavy usage by clinicians and researchers.

 Beck Depression Inventory 2